SYBIL

 Now imagine a city that buys enforcement.

-VII.
+IX.
 THE MARKETPLACE

 The logical endpoint is a marketplace for sovereignty.